areeswp/DolarScraper/README.md

      - y takes the user to a new date input
      - n kills the program and prints the dictionaries with their stored data.

-Once again, it it recommended not to store too many dates, to avoid possible errors that result in the loss of stored data.
+Once again, it it recommended not to store too many dates, to avoid non-recurring errors that may result in the loss of stored data.

+It is also recommended to only realize actions in the terminal, and to not interact with the webdriver.